sitingc4318/github-tutorial/README.md

 **_undo an edit_**
 When make change
-git checkout -- (file name): to undo any edit in the last commit
+* git checkout -- (file name): to undo any edit in the last commit

 **_undo a git add_**
 to get green modified to red modified when make another change
-git reset HEAD (file name): to undo adding to the stage
+* git reset HEAD (file name): to undo change from adding

 **_undo a git commit_**
-git reset --soft HEAD~1: to undo commit you do in the last commit
+* git reset --soft HEAD~1: to remove commit you do in the last commit

 **_undo a git push_**
-1. **"git log"** to see which commit you want to revert back.
+1) Type **"git log"** to see which commit you want to revert back.
-2. **"git revert"** to get to the page that you have commit that time.
+2) Type **"git revert"** to get to the page that you have commit that time.
-3. **"git reset--hard"** is a destructive operation for uncommitted changes.
+3) Type **"git reset--hard"** is a destructive operation for uncommitted changes.
-4. **"git push orgin master"** to push the commit that you revert from local branch to remote.
+4) Type **"git push orgin master"** to push the commit that you revert from local branch to remote.